 HTSB has continued its partnership with Hawai'i Information Consortium (HIC), which developed both the teacher and administrative portions of the system and a rejuvenated website that served as a model for other state agencies and departments.
-The online licensing and payment system is heavily utilized and all applications and payments are expected to be completed online by July 1, 2015.
+The online licensing and payment system is heavily utilized and all applications and payments are maintained in the online licensing system.